neoforged/.github/primers/1.21.9/index.md

 With the change to submission, the `EntityRenderer` and its associated `RenderLayer`s have also changed.
 Basically, you can assume almost every method that has the word `render` has been changed to `submit`, and `MultiBufferSource` and light coordinates integer have generally been replaced by `SubmitNodeCollector` and the associated entity render state.

-The new `submit` method that replaces `render` in `EntityRenderer` now takes in the render state of the entity, the `PoseStack`, and the `SubmitNodeCollector`.
+The new `submit` method that replaces `render` in `EntityRenderer` now takes in the render state of the entity, the `PoseStack`, the `SubmitNodeCollector`, and the `CameraRenderState`.
 When submitting any element, the location in 3D space is taken by getting the last pose on the `PoseStack` and storing that for future use.

 ```java
 // A basic entity renderer